lockmepl/oauth2-lockme/README.md

 This package provides LockMe OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

+> **Recommendation**: For a more comprehensive integration with LockMe, we recommend using the [lustmored/lockme-sdk](https://github.com/lustmored/lockme-sdk) package, which provides a full-featured SDK for the LockMe API.

 ## Installation

 To install, use Composer: